-At a minimum, the book shall be formatted to include the five sections from the table template on page 2.
+At a minimum, the book shall be formatted to include the five sections from the table (C-1) template.
 If the project developer feels that additional columns are necessary then these can be included.
 The table shall be formatted to allow for stakeholders to make anonymous comments should they wish.